 All adults that are permitted to stay in Hong Kong for more than 180 days are required to apply for the Hong Kong Identity Cards within 30 days upon arrival.
 If you will stay in Hong Kong for a full academic year, you have to apply in person at the Registration of Persons Office of the Hong Kong Immigration Department.
 There is no charge for identity cards issued to new arrivals.

 It is compulsory for you to have sufficient insurance coverage for the entire exchange period at HKUST arranged prior to your departure to Hong Kong.
 You must subscribe to the mandatory University Medical Insurance Scheme for Exchange Student in HKUST.
-The insurance premium is around HKD$1,000 for a term / HKD$2,000 for an academic year.
-Details on the application procedures can be found in the admission package that you may receive upon successful admission.
+The insurance fee is included in the UG exchange fee.
 Students who fail to comply with the insurance requirements will not be able to officially register at HKUST.

 HKUST provides medical and dental services to our students.
 During your stay as an exchange student, you are entitled to use the Medical Clinic and the Student Dental Clinic upon presenting your student ID card.

 You will be accommodated on-campus as far as possible.
-To apply for on-campus accommodation, you should fill in the housing application form included in the admission package on the exchange application system by the deadline, normally in mid-May for Fall Term and mid-November for Spring Term respectively.
+To apply for on-campus accommodation, you should fill in the housing application form included in the admission package on the exchange application system by the deadline.

-To know more about on-campus accommodation, please visit the Student Housing and Residential Life Office’s website, where you may find the details of hall application information for exchange-in UG Students under 'Apply for Housing'.
+To know more about on-campus accommodation, please visit the Student Housing and Residential Life Office’s website.
+More details on the housing application will be provided upon admitted.